Improving Noisy Student Training on Non-target Domain Data for Automatic Speech Recognition: Experiments and results

-\textbf{Effectness on large dataset}: To further demonstrate our \textit{LM Filter}’s effectiveness on large supervised dataset, we conduct experiments using AISHELL-2 as supervised data, the CER results can be found in Table \ref{table:nst-aishell-2}.
-In the AISHELL-2 test set, relative 13.6\% improvement is achieved, which further demonstrates \textit{LM Filter}’s scalability on larger supervised data under industrial scale.
-We also provide detailed performances in section (c) of Fig \ref{fig:nst-all}, which illustrates similar trends with AISHELL-1.
+\textbf{Effectiveness on large dataset}: To further demonstrate our \textit{LM Filter}’s effectiveness on large supervised dataset, we conduct experiments using AISHELL-2 as supervised data.
+The CER results are shown in Table \ref{table:nst-aishell-2}.
+In the AISHELL-2 test set, 13.6\% relative improvement is achieved, which further demonstrates \textit{LM Filter}’s scalability on larger supervised data under industrial scale.
+Detail performances is shown in plot (c) of Fig \ref{fig:nst-all}, it illustrates similar trends as AISHELL-1.